trumpetx/ChatLootBidder/README.md

 Whisper the Master Looter in the following format: `/w Masterlooter sr [item-link]`.
 If it is successful, a reply will be sent to you.
 If you do not have the item to link, you may use plain text, but beware **plain text bids must be EXACT**.
 If you use item links, and the Master Looter has configured more than 1 SR, you can send them in at the same time: `/w Master looter sr [item-link-1][item-link-2]`.
 If using plain-text bidding, only send 1 Soft Reserve bid at a time.

 # Known Issues / FAQ
-* The addon does not handle duplicate items at all.
-Due to the data structures to prevent duplicates (using the item link as the key), this will be hard to change in the future.
-Master Looters should be aware that this is a known issue and may never change.
 * Looting a boss twice will load the items to the stage twice if a session was not started.

 # Changelog